ElDewrito/ElDorito/README.md

 **ElDewrito development is on hold right now.
 We are not accepting issue reports or pull requests.
-For more information, please read our [blog post](http://blog.eldewrito.com/post/173283650083/microsofts-legal-action-and-the-future-of).**
+For more information, please see our [blog](https://blog.eldewrito.com/).**

 <img src="http://i.imgur.com/IkTrjna.png" width="190" height="164" align="right"/>